jennikate/project-x/README.md

 If a search returns nothing you will often get a blank black box rather than nothing or an error message.

+LazyHero works in dev mode, but not when live & I've not worked out why yet.

 ### Wins and Blockers

 The two biggest wins for me were